 - Liturgical silliness, effeminacy, or childishness of any sort are essentially acts of hatred against the grown men of your congregation; with them you drive away from the sacraments all but the most perseverant devout men.
 Permit none of it.
 For example, never tell your congregation as Mass begins that they must greet those next to them, or raise their hands in prayer.
 No foolish tunes for the sung prayers of Mass (i.e. the Lord’s Prayer).
 No displaying the Parish 1st grade class’ artwork in the sanctuary.
 No Blues Clues homilies.
-No joke readings during the final announcements (if you must have final announcements at all).
+No joke readings.
 No liturgical dancing.
 (Just to name a few violations of this necessity.)

 - In some way; either by announcement, or sign on the door, or some other strategy, remind people to turn off their cell phones.

 - Going to Mass must not be an occasion of sin for the male members of your flock.
-You cannot permit immodest dress in Church.
+You should not permit immodest dress in Church.
 A gentle reminder in the bulletin or near the door of the need to be modest in Church would be a good idea.

 - Provide significant and regular confession times, and always without fail be in the confessional during those advertised hours, whether or not you think anybody will show up.

 - Say the black, do the red (whether at the Altar or in the Confessional).
 Anything more (or less) is from the evil one.
 Pray for the seventh Gift of the Holy Spirit, and the reverence with which you celebrate Mass will be evident.